This post contains affiliate links.

 How to Install

-Before we started on our install we had to gather our supplies:
+Before we started on our installation we had to gather our supplies:

 - spray adhesive (3M Super 77 Multipurpose Spray Adhesive)